kucerarichard/SaltStackQuickStartGuide/README.md

 1) log in,  sudo su
 2) drop this script into machine #1 -- vim saltstack-init.sh and paste in the script.
 Save it.
-3) Then chmod a+x saltstack-init.sh
+3) Then `chmod a+x saltstack-init.sh `
 4) You should modify the SETPASSWD variable with your own password.
 The complexity shown in the example password was enough to satisfy the ssh mechanism.
 Remember that you have set the password on the machine #1 to this same complex password in order for the minion on machine #1 to install.
 Avoid dollar signs,  the expect program cannot parse.
-5) Run the script with command: “./saltstack-init.sh expect” (you need to run the script on machine #1, which becomes the salt master).
+5) Run the script with command: `./saltstack-init.sh expect` (you need to run the script on machine #1, which becomes the salt master).
 6) Wait...
 It seems to hang after running the expect,  don't worry it's still working,  takes a while...

 ```bash